 USE A THICK LAYER: Some people mention using newspaper as an option.
-For maximum effectiveness, you would need multiple layers and a substantial mulch application placed on top.
-I prefer cardboard, using 2 layers (standard thickness).
-A single layer will work well if it is extra thick.
+It's a great way to manage weeds on your regular garden beds.
+To suppress a weedy or grassy patch, you would need multiple layers and a substantial mulch application placed on top.
+I prefer cardboard in landscape beds, using 2 layers (standard thickness).
+A single layer should work well if it's extra thick.

-CARDBOARD PREP: Select the largest pieces you can possibly get.
-You can often go to local businesses and ask if you can dumpster dive for their cardboard.
+CARDBOARD PREP: Look for non-glossy cardboard that has a minimal amount of ink imprint.
+Select the largest pieces you can possibly get.
+Local businesses might allow you to dumpster dive for their cardboard.
+But I seem to always have some from various online orders.
 Pull off any staples, tape or stickers, since these won't decompose.
 Well established, vigorous plants may send their stems along the bottom, seeking an edge or a hole in your barrier.
 So when you need to use multiple layers, be sure to generously overlap the seams.
 It's also a good idea to pull out or dig up weeds that are at the very edge of the bed.